Furniture-Fashioner-Team/furniture-fashioner-app-android/user_stories.md

 As a user, I want to be able to place objects in my space of living using a camera on my phone.

 ## Story#2
-As a user, I want to be able to resise AR -objects in my environment.
+As a user, I want to be able to resize AR -objects in my environment.

 ## Story#3
 As a user, I want to be able to anchor multiple objects in my environment.